7 Hajj Steps – Pilgrims’ Complete Hajj Guide

 The pilgrims begin heading towards Arafat on the morning of the second day

-of Hajj, 9th Dhul-Hijjah while reciting Talbiyah at the top of their voices.
+of Hajj, the 9th Dhul-Hijjah while reciting Talbiyah at the top of their voices.
 When

 Muslim pilgrims approach Mount Arafat, they do Zuhrain, which combines the